tkavner/LylyraHelper/README.txt

 README

 This file is an explanation of Entities and names in LylyraHelper.
 Feel free to redraw whatever you want, although the Paper varieties and BubbleScissors Crystal are the most dire in my opinion.
 Scissor animations I think look okay but definately willing to replace them because I know you make good stuff.
-Scissors should have baked in outlines, Paper should not (will be added in code for dynamic outlines)
+Scissors

-This contains a full pre-release for Lylyra Helper, meaning you should be able to place anything in a map the somewhat jank and deprecated Ahorn implementation, although DashPaper and BubbledScissors do have functional Lonn Files and DashPaper should be placed from Lonn.
+This contains a full pre-release for Lylyra Helper, meaning you should be able to place anything with it in Loenn.
+Ahorn Files are dead and jank; don't use Ahorn.

-Try not to play with the ChessBlocks.
-Those should be in a seperate helper and are currently a secret (not so good secret to those in SJ) but I somehow started making them in here a long time ago.
-I don't remember why.
-I would simply remove them + other dead files but I am honestly feeling pretty bad right now and the last thing I want to do is test to make sure the code still work after removing them.

-Try to keep this stuff secret to those outside SJ.

 ///////////////////
 Basic Terminology: